×

 Verification

-• To check that the registries have been added to the policy file, use the following command on a node:
+• Check that the registries are added to the policy file by running the following command on a node:

 $ cat /etc/containers/registries.conf

-The following example indicates that images from the insecure.com registry is insecure and is allowed for image pulls and pushes.
+The following example indicates that images from the insecure.com registry is insecure and are allowed for image pulls and pushes.

 Example output